marcusleg/openwhisk-examples/README.md

 # OpenWhisk Examples
-Basic examples as well as exemplary business use cases.
+This repository that holds the examples developed for and referenced in my bachelor's thesis.

 ## Note on publishing
-This is a private repository and will not be made public before August 27th, 2018.
+At the time of writing this is a private repository.
+It will not be made public before August 27th, 2018.